Joe Biden 1988 presidential campaign: Academic revelations

 During the Kinnock controversy, there was discussion of an incident during Biden's first year at Syracuse University School of Law in 1965.
 Biden initially received an "F" in an introductory class on legal methodology for writing a paper relying almost exclusively on a single Fordham Law Review article, which he had cited only once.
 Biden was allowed to repeat the course and passed with high marks.
 Though the then-dean of the law school, as well as Biden's former professor, downplayed the incident, they did find that Biden drew "chunks of heavy legal prose directly from" the article in question.
 Biden said it was inadvertent due to his not knowing the proper rules of citation.
 After ending his presidential campaign, Biden requested the Board of Professional Responsibility of the Delaware Supreme Court review the issue.
 The Board concluded on December 21, 1987, after Biden had withdrawn, that the senator had not violated any rules, although Biden did not release this result until May 1989.

-When questioned by a New Hampshire resident about his grades in law school, Biden replied "I think I probably have a much higher IQ than you do, I suspect," and then had inaccurately said that he had graduated in the "top half" of his class, that he had attended law school on a full scholarship, and had received three degrees in college.
+When questioned by a New Hampshire resident about his grades in law school, Biden replied "I think I probably have a much higher IQ than you do, I suspect," and then had lied saying that he had graduated in the "top half" of his class, that he had attended law school on a full scholarship, and had received three degrees in college.
 In fact, he had earned a single B.A. with a double major in history and political science, and had received a half scholarship to law school based on financial need with some additional assistance based in part upon academics, and had graduated 76th out of 85 in his law school class.
 During this time, Biden also released his undergraduate grades, which were unexceptional.